ps-copilot-sandbox/copilot-demo-github-javascript/demos/Command-Execution-WebApp-NodeJS-CopilotChat/README.md

 # How to build a fun NodeJS application that executes shell commands in a browser - Copilot Chat version

 This is a simple NodeJS application that executes shell commands in a browser using **Github Copilot**.
 Please follow instructions below to build and run the application.
 This demo will primarily drive using **Github Copilot Chat** to build the application.
-It is possible to use other Interative Development Editor (IDEs) that support GitHub Copilot and GitHub Copilot Chat, but it is easier to follow and better experience to use VS Code.
+It is possible to use other Integrated Development Environment (IDEs) that support GitHub Copilot and GitHub Copilot Chat, but it is easier to follow and better experience to use VS Code.

 ## Prerequisites